 Vehicle tracking – All fleets attempt to keep track of all of their vehicles at all times.
 This capability has evolved over time, from the driver making calls from pay phones at truck stops to cellular phones, to today’s use of satellite tracking systems.
 The relatively frequent updating possible from satellite systems has proven to have great benefit but at a high cost.
 Widespread Wi-Fi hot spots along roadways and throughout urban areas can be used by trucking fleets to quickly link to their home office to not only indicate where they are located, but at the same time to download any necessary updates to the driver.
+Latency and rates of entry are comparable to the previous scenario, including the possibility of both stationary and moving interrogations and tracking.

 Dynamic Load Allocations and Routing and fleet management – Currently, especially with Less Than Truckload (LTL) fleets, there is a need to provide dynamic rerouting of a truck to pick up a previously unscheduled load.
 This is currently done via cellular phones and satellite systems, but would be much more efficient using Wi-Fi.
 In doing so, with the additional bandwidth available, navigation updates can be made towards the new destination which take into account all other stops that will be required during that day (a capability that is beyond conventional navigation systems).
+Latency and rates of entry are comparable to the previous scenario, including the possibility of associations both while stationary and while moving.

 Safety